shubhra/facial-keypoint-detection/README.md

 * use the transforms from the previous notebook and get the transformed dataset
 * set up hyperparameters,train and tweak, as needed, the CNN on the training data
 * test how the model performs on the test data
+* visualize the features that the CNN was learning to recognize
+* visualize the feature maps (feature maps are just sets of filtered images; they are the images produced by applying a convolutional kernel to an input image)

-The layers in the network architecture that I have look like:
+The layers in the network architecture that I built look like:

   - (conv1): Conv2d(1, 16, kernel_size=(7, 7), stride=(1, 1))
   - (pool): MaxPool2d(kernel_size=2, stride=2, padding=0, dilation=1, ceil_mode=False)